couchbaselabs/try-cb-lcb/README.md

 Once everything is up and running, you can access the `backend` server REST API on `http://localhost:8080/`, the `frontend` server web application on `http://localhost:8081/` and the `db` server Couchbase Server at `http://localhost:8091/`.

-Using the web application, you can then register a user account, login, and exercise all of the features of the application.
+Using the web application, you can then register a user account, login, and exercise all the features of the application.

 To end the application press <kbd>Control</kbd>+<kbd>C</kbd> in the terminal and wait for docker-compose to gracefully stop your containers.